More FM: Hawke's Bay

 88-7 More FM Hawke's Bay is a local radio station based in Hastings, New Zealand, broadcasting across Hawke's Bay.
 The More FM brand replaced the previous local station HOT 93FM, which began broadcasting in December 1983 as Radio Hawke's Bay 93FM, the frequency was always 92.7FM, and in April 2015 More FM relaunched and moved to 88.7FM.
 Along with the frequency change, the station also switched to the networked breakfast with the local breakfast announcers moving from More FM to a newly created local show on The Breeze Hawkes Bay.

 Local programming on Hawke's Bays 88-7 More FM no longer exists.

 Whanganui

 92-8 More FM Whanganui (formerly Star FM) is a local radio station based in central Whanganui.
 The station became completely networked 24/7 in 2015 receiving the networked breakfast show, then the network day show.
-Local programming returned in 2016 with a local 10 am – 3 pm workday show.
+Local programming returned in 2016 with a local 10 am – 3 pm workday show, which no longer exists.

-Local programming: Sue Miller presents the local workday show from 10 am – 3 pm and Saturday Mornings 6 – 10 am.